lucasshaw12/sedo-qa-assignment/README.md

 ## Branch rules
 THe workflow build must pass before the branch can be merged into main.
 These are configured within the branch protection rules in GitHub.

+## Hosting
+Hosted on Heroku with gunicorn and django-heroku libraries.

+Verify the Git and Heroku remote address with `git remote -v`